zacharyestep/kinesis-producer/README.md

 The `Producer` supports aggregation based on a shard map.
 UserRecords get mapped to a shard using the md5 hash of the Partition Key or a provided Explicit Hash Key.
 Records mapped to the same shard are aggregated together.

 By default, shard mapping is disabled.
 To use the shard mapping feature, you need to set `Config.GetShards`.
 This function will be called on producer initialization to populate the shard map.
 You can optionally provide a refresh interval `Config.ShardRefreshInterval` to update the map.
+Note that Puts to the Producer are blocked while it is updating the shard map so that it can reaggregate requests based on the new map.
+It is only blocking during the reaggregation phase.

 This package provides a GetShards function `GetKinesisShardsFunc` that uses an AWS client to call the `ListShards` API to get the shard list.